Holy Himalaya Eco Trek

 7.5 hours

-Along the way from Chumling to Chhokangparo, we'll soak in more stunning views of the high Himalayas, passing by traditional chortens and mani stones.
-Descending to the riverside village of Dumje, we'll enjoy lunch and dip our feet in the water.
+En route from Chumling to Chhokangparo, we will witness more breathtaking views of the high Himalayas and then pass by traditional chortens and mani stones.
+We will descend down to the riverside village of Dumje for lunch, where we can dip our feet in the water.
 Then, a steep climb along the river's north side reveals more snow-capped peaks until we reach Chhokangparo.
 Here, we'll find a Tibetan atmosphere with abundant stone-stacked chortens and mani walls believed to ward off misfortune, marking our entry into the upper Tsum valley.

 11